IMPERIAL MOSQUES

 I came across the Cerrah Mehmed Pasha Mosque in the Cerrahpaşa neighbourhood of Istanbul.
 I was on the way to see something else, when I unexpectedly discovered this beautiful Ottoman mosque.
 Ottoman Istanbul is full of surprises.

-This mosque is far away from the usual touristic areas of Istanbul.
-There was no one there, apart from several worshippers who were busy preparing for the prayer.
+This mosque is also far from the usual touristic areas of Istanbul.
+There was no one there apart from several worshippers who were busy preparing for the prayer.

 What I also like is that, at the same time, I learn something new.
 For example, I’ve never really heard of Cerrah Mehmed Pasha before.